dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 The design of the appropriate acquisition function is decisive in terms of the minimization of the labeling cost, playing a crucial role in the success of the active learning framework.
 Hence, it is of no surprise that strong emphasis relate to finding the suiting query strategy.
 For this we distinguish broadly between uncertainty-based, diversity-based and a hybrid approach.
-Although the decision boundary is not tractable for deep networks, we refer to figure 2 which should give a better understanding between those two approaches.
+Although the decision boundary is not tractable for deep networks, we refer to Figure 2 which should give a better understanding between those two approaches.
 Besides these, we also mention other approaches that do not inclose within this division.